-TIP: You don’t want to split the boards, adjust your drills dial so its set somewhere between 6-9 while installing the screws.
+TIP: To avoid splitting the boards, adjust your drill’s dial so it’s set somewhere between 6-9 while installing the screws.

 Complete this process again for the other two boards and brace.
-This is the sides of the frame.
+These will be the sides of the frame.

 Place this end on top of one end of the side frame, “L”.
 Clamp the two boards together.